 These priorities reflect the importance placed on making sure disadvantaged neighbourhoods and groups get good services and opportunities and that the disparities between these communities and the rest of the city are reduced.
-The 2002 Neighbourhood Renewal Strategy identified twelve priority neighbourhoods, in addition to the Derwent NDC neighbourhood, where the gap in life chances was widest from the city average.
-As part of the preparation of the new community strategy, we have updated the baseline information about these neighbourhoods.
-Although the gap has generally narrowed in the period 2002 to 2005, there is still much to be done to narrow it further.
+The 2002 Neighbourhood Renewal Strategy identified twelve priority neighbourhoods, in addition to the Derwent neighbourhood, where the gap in life chances was widest from the city average.
+As part of the preparation of the new community strategy, in 2006 we updated the baseline information about these neighbourhoods.
+Although the gap has generally narrowed in the period 2002 to 2005, there is still much to be done.

-Following the updating of the baseline information, the partnership commissioned a piece of work to identify core neighbourhood renewal indicators and targets to be incorporated into the Local Area Agreement - LAA.
-The Neighbourhood Renewal Unit was consulted throughout the exercise, and the resulting agreed 'narrowing the gap' targets are now allocated to all the blocks of the LAA.
+Following the update of the baseline information, the partnership commissioned a piece of work to identify core neighbourhood renewal indicators and targets to be incorporated into the Local Area Agreement - LAA.
+The Neighbourhood Renewal Unit was consulted throughout the exercise, and the resulting agreed 'narrowing the gap' targets are now allocated across the LAA.
 We will track progress on all these indicators, by neighbourhood, using the data warehouse information system, which we are developing for this purpose.

-We have placed special emphasis on five neighbourhoods, Osmaston, Normanton, Sinfin, Stockbrook and the Austin Estate.
+We have placed special emphasis on five neighbourhoods, Osmaston, Normanton, Sinfin, Stockbrook and Austin.
 All of these, and the city centre, will benefit from a joined up approach to resident engagement, community safety and liveability, using a single pot of funding through the LAA.
-This work is being overseen by the partnership Area and Neighbourhood Project Board, which will also review the Council's Area Panels, to enhance councillors' community leadership roles, and which aims to create area partnership boards, responsible for strategic planning at locality level.
+This work is being overseen by the partnership's Area and Neighbourhood Project Board, which is also reviewing the Council's Area Panels, to enhance councillors' community leadership roles, and which aims to create area partnership boards, responsible for planning at a local level.

-Partners in Derby share this commitment to focusing on deprived neighbourhoods and we want to use the opportunities provided by the LAA to deliver our 2020 Vision and aligned priorities more effectively.
 The outcomes we seek to agree with Government will reinforce the shared commitment that already exists across partners in the city.
 The priorities of the 2020 Vision will be taken forward by the outcomes included in the LAA, as demonstrated in Annex 1.